Conflict catalog

 External Support

 Outside military support has shifted repeatedly.
 France led Operation Serval in 2013 and later Barkhane, while the UN authorized MINUSMA in 2013 and the EU launched EUTM Mali to train and advise Malian forces.
 After the 2020 and 2021 coups, relations with France and several European partners deteriorated; France, EU partners, and Canada announced withdrawals in 2022, French forces left Mali in August 2022, and MINUSMA's mandate ended in June 2023 with withdrawal by the end of that year.
-Later reporting used here describes Malian forces operating with Wagner Group or other Russian-linked personnel in renewed northern fighting; this file treats that as conflict-level support context and still requires system-specific sourcing before adding Russian-origin equipment to the archive.
+Later reporting used here describes Malian forces operating with Wagner Group or other Russian-linked personnel in renewed northern fighting; this file treats that as conflict-level support context and still requires system-specific sourcing before adding Russian-origin equipment to the catalog.

 Images